dimonge/components-graph/components-graph/README.md

 # Components graph

-This is a network graph powered by d3 Force API.
+The component graph is powered by d3 Force API used to build network graph that has a relationship via links with the nodes.

 ## How to run the app